curlytailedbuffalo/PingerPy/README.md

 4. Now you can run the main program with './run.sh'

 *Runonce is used to set the permissions values for all the other executable files, once complete run.sh initiates the actual pinger and web server.

+### Configuration
+Configuration is set in the settings/config.json file.
+You can set the configuration manually or you can use the web server page to set the configuration.
+* Web server access: 'localhost:9092' - home page, add hosts
+* Web server access: 'localhost:9092/setup' - initial configuration page

 ### Startup Scripts
 Startup scripts that can be used with Debian have been provided in the startup-scripts folder.